jocko/dotfiles/README.md

 Make sure apt is up to date and that `git` is installed.

+If necessary, generate a new SSH key:

+    ssh-keygen -t ed25519 -C "<email>"

 Clone the dotfiles repo:

     git clone git@github.com:jocko/dotfiles-v2.git ~/.dotfiles